 1. Get Professional Help If You Need It

 Going through a divorce can be one of the most traumatic experiences of anyone’s life: your entire life may feel like it’s been flipped upside down, even if you were the one who originally initiated the divorce.
 Be open to seeking professional help whenever you feel you need it.
 It may be hiring a lawyer to help protect your assets or a counsellor to help discuss some of the feelings you’re experiencing.
+Alternatively, if you are concerned about the safety of any children involved then you may wish to take steps to ensure that they remain with you.
+To do this, you may decide to hire a private detective, and you can get reliable results with Bond Rees expert private investigation team if you choose to do pursue this.
 You may need to get extra help in the home such as cleaning and meal deliveries to help relieve you of the daily pressures so you can focus on your family and your grief.
 What you need will vary from person to person, but don’t hesitate to get help when you need it.

 2. Be Kind